blocklytics/delegable-voting-aragon-app/README.md

 This is a fork of the 'Voting' app built by Aragon that gives voters the option to delegate their votes or vote for themselves.

+## Install dependencies
+To install dependencies, run `yarn install`

 ## Running this app

-To run the app in a browser with frontend and contract hot-reloading, simply run `npm start`.
+To run the app in a browser with frontend and contract hot-reloading, simply run `yarn start`.

 ### Hooks